reedmac/container-metabolab/README.md

 ## Key features

-- NMR processing and pre-processing for multi-variate analysis
+- NMR processing and pre-processing for multi-variate analysis.

 ## Functionality